IakovlevaNatalia/SinglePageApplication/README.md

-## HTML, CSS and Java Scripts for Web Developers.
-Johns Hopkins University for Coursera.
+## Single Page Application for a Chinese Restaurant
 👤 Today’s users expects a lot out of the web page: it needs to load fast, expose the desired service, and be comfortable to view on all devices: from a desktop computers to tablets and mobile phones.
 👩🏻‍💻 Throughout the course, I was able to improve my skills in web application development.
 As a result of this work, I developed a web application for a Chinese restaurant from scratch, using modern technologies and best practices in web development.